Teach The World

 An album, also entitled Circles (Polydor 2442 102), is released in September.
 Lyn takes the lead vocal on two tracks - Todd Rundgren's I Saw The Light and Neil Diamond's Song Sung Blue.
 Neil Diamond's version of Song Sung Blue had been a UK hit in May 1972.
 Todd Rundgren's version of I Saw The Light wasn't to be a hit until June 1973, when it would reach number 36 in the UK chart.

 In October the New Seekers take part in the BBC's 50th anniversary celebrations by recording a TV special titled Fifty Years Of Music.
 Others appearing on the show include Lulu, who gets things under way with a selection of songs from the 1920s and Henry Hall, who with the help of the Alyn Ainsworth Orchestra, recalls the big band sound of the 1930s.
 Vera Lynn and Cliff Richard perform songs from the decades with which they are most associated (the 1940s and 1960s respectively) while Gilbert O'Sullivan covers the 1970s.
-The New Seekers sing Smile, originally a hit for Nat 'King' Cole in 1954, followed by a medley of other songs from the 1950s - Teresa Brewer's Music Music Music ("Put another nickel in / In the nickelodeon ..."), the Everly Brothers' Bye Bye Love, Catch A Falling Star and Magic Moments (both hits for Perry Como in 1958) and Scarlet Ribbons.
+The New Seekers sing Smile, originally a hit for Nat 'King' Cole in 1954, followed by a medley of other songs from the 1950s - Teresa Brewer's Music Music Music ("Put another nickel in / In the nickelodeon..."), The Everly Brothers' Bye Bye Love, Catch A Falling Star and Magic Moments (both hits for Perry Como in 1958) and Scarlet Ribbons.
 The latter, which was a hit for Harry Belafonte in 1957, features Lyn Paul on lead vocal.
 The programme is screened on BBC2 on 6th November at 8.50pm.
 After recording their appearance the New Seekers fly back to America for a concert in Hollywood and another at the Forum, where they co-star with Bill Cosby, José Feliciano and Dionne Warwick.

-In November, while the New Seekers tour Australia and New Zealand, a single is released titled Come Softly To Me (Polydor 2058 315).
-The song was originally recorded in 1959 by the Fleetwoods (London HL 8841).
-The New Seekers' version, which features Marty Kristian on lead vocal, enters the UK singles chart on 2nd December.
-The group promote the single with TV appearances on Top Of The Pops and The Golden Shot.
 Come Softly To Me is the New Seekers' fifth UK Top 20 hit and marks the end of a hugely successful year on the UK singles charts.
-At the final count, the group's singles have amassed a total of 53 weeks on the charts, placing them second only to T Rex (58 weeks) and well ahead of artists like David Cassidy, Donny Osmond, Michael Jackson, Slade and Sweet.
+At the final count, the group's singles had amassed a total of 53 weeks on the charts, placing them second only to T. Rex (58 weeks) and well ahead of artists like David Cassidy, Donny Osmond, Michael Jackson, Slade and Sweet.

 On Sunday, 17th December the New Seekers perform a special Christmas concert at the Hammersmith Palais for members of their Fan Club.
 The show is compered by DJ Ed Stewart.
 8,000 people turn up and there is pandemonium as the group are mobbed by hysterical fans.
 Recalling scenes such as this in an interview 33 years later, Lyn said:

-"Normally the groups that were being screamed at ... were all male.
-But we were the very first mixed group with two females in it that had all this adulation ...
+"Normally the groups that were being screamed at... were all male.
+But we were the very first mixed group with two females in it that had all this adulation...
 It was something to behold, I tell you, all these thousands of people outside hotels, actually breaking doors down to try and get to you.
 It was quite frightening at times but it was still a great thing to go through."
 (Flashback, BBC Radio Leeds, 14th August 2005)

 One of Lyn's most vivid memories is the hysteria just after the Eurovision Song Contest.

-"We were staying at the Caledonian in Edinburgh during the Eurovision and they had swing doors ...
+"We were staying at the Caledonian in Edinburgh during the Eurovision and they had swing doors...
 They saw us in the foyer and actually broke through the swing doors to try and get to us."
 (Flashback, BBC Radio Leeds, 14th August 2005)

 On Christmas Day the group escape the "Seeker fever" in the UK by flying to America for a season at Disneyland.
 Meanwhile, on 27th December there is a repeat showing of the New Seekers appearance on Fifty Years Of Music (BBC1, 5.45pm).